prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 ## What is a Plan?

-A Plan is a set of instructions to Prebid Server that tells the system how often to serve a line item in a given period.
+A Plan is a set of instructions to Prebid Server that tells it how often to serve a line item in a given period.

-1. Plans are created by the [PG Bidder](/prebid-server/features/pg/pbs-pg-bidder.html) as an output of their bidder-specific pacing algorithm. as an output of their bidder-specific pacing algorithm.
+1. Plans are created by each [PG Bidder](/prebid-server/features/pg/pbs-pg-bidder.html) as an output of their bidder-specific pacing algorithm.
-1. The General Planner run by the Host Company will spread the Plan out across the cluster of Prebid Servers.
+1. The 'General Planner' run by the Host Company will spread the Plan out across the cluster of Prebid Servers.
 1. Each Prebid Server works to deliver its part of the Plan.

-Here's a pseudo-plan to give you an idea of what it looks like at a high level:
+Here's what it looks like at a high level:

 ```
 [